firesharkstudios/butterfly-server/docs/Butterfly.Database/IDatabase/CreateFromResourceFileAsync.md

 # IDatabase.CreateFromResourceFileAsync method

-Creates database tables from an embedded resource file by internally calling CreateFromTextAsync with the contents of the embedded resource file ([`CreateFromTextAsync`](CreateFromTextAsync.md).
+Creates database tables from an embedded resource file by internally calling [`CreateFromTextAsync`](CreateFromTextAsync.md) with the contents of the embedded resource file"/&gt;.

 ```csharp
 public Task CreateFromResourceFileAsync(Assembly assembly, string resourceFile)